Noor Ali (footballer): Club career

 Throughout his career, Noor Ali played as a midfielder or winger for Tampines Rovers, Geylang United, SAFFC, Woodlands Wellington and Hougang United in the S.League, as well as Admiralty in the NFL Division 2 before hanging up his boots.
 He returned to club action for Geylang International in the 2013 season during an injury crisis in the 2nd half of the season at the age of 38.

 Noor Ali helped mastermind one of the greatest shock in Singapore league history when he aided Geylang United to the 2001 S.League title.
 However, the season ended in disaster when they were thrashed 8–0 by Home United in the 2001 Singapore Cup final, a match in which Noor Ali was sent off.
 During this time he started a partnership with Aleksandar Đurić when they played together for Geylang United and SAFFC.

 On 5 February 2003, Noor Ali was detained by the Corrupt Practices Investigation Bureau for investigations.
 Noor Ali admitted to betting on two matches but denied passing information on match results to friends.
 He was then suspended by the Football Association of Singapore (FAS) for breaching the S-League Players' Code of Conduct.
 After a disciplinary hearing with the FAS, Noor Ali was banned for 12 months, backdated to February.

 Noor Ali captained SAFFC to their 5th and 6th league title in 2006 and 2007, despite losing the last match of the season to former club Geylang United.

+Geylang United

+In 2008, Noor Ali was signed by Geylang United.

 Noor Ali won the Singapore Cup in 2009 while playing for Geylang United.